Nervous System Regulation: How to Build True Safety in Your Body

 Blood sugar imbalances mimic dysregulation.

-This limits access to your parasympathetic system—the “rest and digest” state.
+This limits access to your parasympathetic system: the “rest and digest” state.
 The message to your brain?
-We’re not safe.Minerals, Vitamin D, and Vagal Tone
+We’re not safe.Stable blood sugar supports neurotransmitter production, emotional regulation, and cognitive clarity.
+Without it, the nervous system becomes more reactive and less resilient.

 Minerals and Vitamin D are key.